inexorgame-obsolete/platform/platform_windows/README-SDL.txt

 Please distribute this file with the SDL runtime environment:

-The Simple DirectMedia Layer (SDL for short) is a cross-platfrom library designed to make it easy to write multi-media software, such as games and emulators.
+The Simple DirectMedia Layer (SDL for short) is a cross-platform library designed to make it easy to write multi-media software, such as games and emulators.